-DIF:Cognitive Level: KnowledgeREF:Text Reference: Page 28OBJ:Explain the communication process.TOP:NonverbalCommunicationKEY:Nursing Process Step: ImplementationMSC:NCLEX: Physiological Integrity
+DIF: Cognitive Level: Knowledge REF: Text reference: p.
+31

+TOP: Nonverbal Communication KEY: Nursing Process Step: Implementation

-- 4. The patient is an elderly male who had hip surgery 3 days earlier.
+- 4. The patient is an elderly male who had hip surgery 3 days ago.
 He states that his hip hurts, but he does not like how the medicine makes him feel.
 He believes that he can tolerate the pain better than he can tolerate the medication.
-The best response from the nurse should be: - a.
-Explain the need for the pain medication using a slower rate of speech - b.
-Explain the need for the pain medication using a simpler vocabulary - c.
-Explain the need for the pain medication, but ask the patient if he would like the doctor called and the medication changed - d.
-Explain in a loud manner the need for the pain medication
+What would be the best response from the nurse? - a.
+Explain the need for the pain medication using a slower rate of speech. - b.
+Explain the need for the pain medication using a simpler vocabulary. - c.
+Explain the need for the pain medication, but ask the patient if he would like the doctor called and the medication changed. - d.
+Explain in a loud manner the need for the pain medication.

-Nurses should use affirming talk, balancing care for and control of the patient, thereby recognizing that the patient is competent and independent.
+Suggesting, which is presenting alternative ideas for patient consideration relative to problem solving, can be effective in helping the patient maintain control by increasing the patient's perceived options or choices.
 Nurses often use elder-speak, which includes a slower rate of speech, greater repetition, and simpler grammar than normal adult speech, when caring for older adults.
-However, many older patients perceive this type of communication as patronizing..
+However, many older patients perceive this type of communication as patronizing.

-DIF: Cognitive Level: Application REF: Text Reference: Page 29 OBJ: Identify the purpose of therapeutic communication, communication in various phases of the nurse-patient relationship, and special issues related to communication.
-TOP: Communication With the Elderly MSC: NCLEX: Physiological Integrity
+OBJ: Identify the purpose of therapeutic communication, communication in various phases of the nurse-patient relationship, and special issues related to communication.

+TOP: Communication with the Elderly KEY: Nursing Process Step: Implementation
-5. When comparing therapeutic communication versus social communication, the professional nurse realizes that therapeutic communication:

-- a.
-Allows for equal opportunity for personal disclosure - b.
-Allows for both participants to have personal needs met - c.
-Is goal directed and patient centered - d.
-Provides an opportunity to compare intimate details
+- 5. When comparing therapeutic communication versus social communication, the professional nurse realizes that therapeutic communication: - a. allows equal opportunity for personal disclosure. - b. allows both participants to have personal needs met. - c. is goal directed and patient centered. - d. provides an opportunity to compare intimate details.